Along the River

 Then she packed away all her correspondence with her family, thankful that he had never given her a study, so he would not be able to obtain her families directions without some cost, and a long search.
 These were followed by the small collection of volumes which she had managed to take from her father's library, having been unable to acquire any herself during her marriage.

 She did not sleep that night.
 Her emotions were too high, her fear of discovery too great.
-Instead, she watched from her window seat darkness fall upon the city, and waited for the sound of her husband going to bed to fade into silence.
-Only then did she rise from her temporary refuge, and changed out of her clothes.
+Instead, she watched from her window seat as darkness fell upon the city, and waited for the sound of her husband going to bed to fade into silence.
+Only then did she rise from her temporary refuge, and change out of her clothes.

 It was a slow process.
 Her bruises from the night before had yet to fade entirely away, and many parts of her body still ached.
 Nonetheless however, she was soon attired in a light green dress from home, which was sturdier than the one she had been wearing before, and much warmer.
 Then she resumed her seat, and waited for dawn to come upon London.